Disclaimer

-The Tallman Neurological Paradigm™ is this: The flow of high-frequency sound through the right ear normally creates an energy stream that drives the left half of the brain to dominate the right half of the brain in their interactive processes.
-That “domination” is a matter of timing.
-Normally, for the purposes of hearing language and responding with speech, right-ear sounds arrive in the left-brain ahead of left-ear sounds.
-And that discrepancy generally is not recognized or understood, so I will share what my research uncovered.
-The famous French otolaryngologist Alfred Tomatis also taught anatomy at the Sorbonne.
-He notes that each ear has more nerve pathways running to the opposite side of the brain than to the nearby half.
-The right ear favors the left-brain where the language centres are located.
-The left ear favors the right-brain where massive amounts of sensory input are loosely organized around primal needs that create “emotions.”
-For the left-brain to be able to respond logically to what it hears with organized speech, it must listen to the stream of meaning it receives from the right-ear (arriving first) and the stream of emotion-laden sound it receives from the left ear (arriving second, because it has to cross the interhemispheric bridge from the right-brain) to understand the full meaning of the speaker.
-The left-brain then (another time delay) draws on the stores of information in the right-brain (that cross the interhemispheric bridge) to organize appropriate words (in Wernicke’s area) into the logical response of speech (in Broca’s area) that activates the larynx (i.e., from the left-brain).
+The left-brain then (another time delay) draws on the stores of information in the right-brain (that crosses the interhemispheric bridge) to organize appropriate words (in Wernicke’s area) into the logical response of speech (in Broca’s area) that activates the larynx (i.e., from the left-brain).
 Yet another time delay brings the left-ear stream of sound energy from the right-brain to the larynx that gives emotionally nuanced tone to the voice — what psychiatry calls “emotional prosody.”)
-A person’s ability to hear, interpret, and understand language and to use language appropriately in response takes many years to develop, even for people with excellent hearing.
+A person’s ability to hear, interpret, and understand language and to use language appropriately in response to what is heard takes many years to develop, even for people with excellent hearing.
 The ability to hear almost perfectly is far more important to that development than anyone has realized until very recently.

 Our standards of hearing for children and for adults have been based on misconceptions about what is “good” or “excellent” hearing.
 The assumption has been made that the ability to hear sound that is extremely quiet is a level of “excellence.”
 In fact, people who can hear sound at very low thresholds — the ears that can hear snowflakes falling and the whispers of wind in the grass — sometimes are people with very severe mental illnesses.
 Some frequencies of sound cause them intense pain.
-Some of these people may not be able to sort out the sounds between each side of the brain, so that the process of hearing and speaking I have just described does not work that way for them.
+Some of these people may not be able to sort out the sounds between each side of the brain, so that the process of hearing and speaking described above does not work that way for them.
 Instead of a choreographed sequence of steps, the perceptions of hearing are disordered so that the left-brain is unable to dominate.
-Instead, each half of the brain takes turns influencing thought and behavior, at two-minute intervals
+Instead, each half of the brain takes turns influencing thought and behavior, at about two-minute intervals.

 Bérard made progress identifying the patterns of inadequate hearing on the audiogram that describe depression.
 They represent losses of sound primarily to the right-brain by the left ear, although either or both ears can contribute to that sound-deprivation to the the right, emotional brain.
 Thus, some types of hearing anomalies that most audiologists do not take into consideration, can be used to confirm certain diagnoses of mood and cognition.